contaware/git-docs-notes/README.md

 The stash is organized as a stack.
 The items are accessed by `stash@{n}` with `n=0` being the latest added one.
 When `stash@{n}` is not provided it defaults to `stash@{0}`.
 When applying a stash item, Git tries to auto-merge and on conflicts it will prompt to solve.

-- Stash Working Tree and Staging Area:
+- Stash Working Tree and Staging Area (all files are reverted to a clean state):

   ```
   git stash -m "msg"
   ```

-- Stash Staging Area only, Working Tree is not touched:
+- Stash Staging Area (only the files in the Staging Area are reverted to a clean state):

   ```
   git stash --staged -m "msg"